The Gospel in Ephesians: Key Bible Verses & Commentary

 • Ephesians 4:7: “But unto every one of us is given grace according to the measure of the gift of Christ.”

-Ephesians 4:7 states that each believer has been given grace according to the measure of Christ’s gift.
+Ephesians 4:7 states that each believer has been given grace according to the measure of Christ’s gift to them.

 • Ephesians 5:2: “And walk in love, as Christ also hath loved us, and hath given himself for us an offering and a sacrifice to God for a sweetsmelling savour.”

-Ephesians 5:2 instructs believers to walk in love, just as Christ loved us and gave Himself up for us as a fragrant offering and sacrifice to God.
+Ephesians 5:2 instructs believers to walk in love, just as Christ loved us and gave Himself up for us as a sacrifice to God.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.